Testing optimal body mass theory: Evidence for cost of fat in wintering birds

 Showing items related by title, author, creator and subject.

-Connor, David John; Theiveyanathan, S.; Rimmington, Glyn M. (CSIRO Publishing, 1991-12)The development, growth, water-use and yield of spring (Banks) and winter (Quarrion) cultivars of wheat were measured in response to time of sowing under rainfed conditions.
+Development, growth, water-use and yield of spring and winter wheat in response to time of sowing Connor, David John; Theiveyanathan, S.; Rimmington, Glyn M. (CSIRO Publishing, 1991-12)The development, growth, water-use and yield of spring (Banks) and winter (Quarrion) cultivars of wheat were measured in response to time of sowing under rainfed conditions.
 Crop duration shortened in both cultivars (210 ...